Sign in

 • not have completed formal schooling in their country of origin.

-The department collects data on students with disability using the Nationally Consistent Collection of Data on School Students with Disability (NCCD) model.
-Report a student as having a disability if they meet the criteria.
-The criteria are that the student:
+The Department of Education collects data on students with disability using the Nationally Consistent Collection of Data on School Students with Disability (NCCD) model.
+Report a student as having a disability if they meet the following criteria:

-• has a disability as defined in appendix 4 of the 2023 NCCD Guidelines
+• the student has a disability as defined in appendix 4 of the 2023 NCCD Guidelines

-• has been provided with an adjustment to address the functional impact of a disability.
-The adjustment must be for a minimum of 10 weeks of school education, over the 12 months leading up to, and including Census Day.
+• the student has been provided with an adjustment to address the functional impact of a disability.
+The adjustment must be for a minimum of 10 weeks of school education, over the 12 months leading up to and including census day.

 What information is reported for each student with disability?

-In reporting students with disability, you will provide the department with:
+In reporting students with disability, you will need to provide the Department of Education with:

 Visit the NCCD Portal for further information and resources.
 Useful information includes: